cloudmesh-community/book/chapters/case/case.md

 The outline of the section is as follows :construction:

-### Takss for STEM students
+### Tasks for STEM students

 TODO: look ad word document.  reformat this and make sure to put in relevant information.
-The questions raised should be excersises?
+The questions raised should be exercises?

 section for case documentation